 The second total eclipse, according to NASA, began at 10:25 UTC (6:25 a.m.
 EDT) and ended at 11:24 UTC (7:24 a.m.
 EDT) on October 8, 2014.
 It occured almost twelve hours before the official beginning of God's annual Holy Day period known as the Feast of Tabernacles, which began at sunset on the same day!
 All Biblical days begin and end at sunset.

-Anyone who states all four eclipses in the tetrad that produce the blood moons occurred within God's annual Holy Days do not know what they are talking about!
+Anyone who states all four eclipses in the tetrad that produced the blood appearing lunar landscape fell within God's annual Holy Days do not know what they are talking about!